algolia/gatsby-plugin-algolia/README.md

 Adding `matchFields` is useful to decide whether an object has been changed since the last time it was indexed.
 If you save e.g. a timestamp of the record, you can avoid reindexing when it has not changed.

-If you have objects which come from another indexing process (wordpress, magento, shopify, custom script...), make sure that they do not have any of the `matchFields`, so they stay in the index regardless of reindex.
+If you have objects which come from another indexing process (wordpress, magento, shopify, custom script...), make sure that `fetchFilters` is specified (example: `fetchFilters: '_tags:magento_source'`)  , so they stay in the index regardless of reindex.

 ### Advanced